2 Americans among the 153 killed in Halloween crowd surge in South Korea

 “We pray the Risen Lord also for those — especially young people — who died last night in Seoul, due to the tragic consequences of a sudden crush,” Francis said after his Sunday’s Angelus prayer in St. Peter’s Square, inviting the crowd to pray for the victims.

-Among the 20 foreign dead are four from China; three from Russia; two from Iran; and one each from Vietnam, Austria, Norway, Uzbekistan, Kazakhstan, Sri Lanka and the United States.
-The Interior Ministry said it wasn’t informed of the nationalities of the four other foreigners.
+Among the 20 foreigners who died are four from China; three from Russia; two from Iran; and one each from Vietnam, Austria, Norway, Uzbekistan, Kazakhstan, Sri Lanka and the United States, the Interior Ministry said.
+It added the nationalities of the four other foreigners have been confirmed.

-The Japanese Foreign Ministry said two of its nationals were among the dead, while the French Foreign Ministry said one French national also died during the Itaewon tragedy.
+Some local media said the tally of foreign dead rose to 26.
+France and Thailand each said one and Japan said two of their nationals had also died during the Itaewon disaster, but the South Korean Interior Ministry couldn’t immediately confirm the report.

 The last South Korean disaster this deadly also hit young people the hardest.
 In April 2014, 304 people, mostly high school students, died in a ferry sinking.
 The sinking exposed lax safety rules and regulatory failures.
 It was partially blamed on excessive and poorly fastened cargo and a crew poorly trained for emergency situations.